tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 	- really the only function that needs this is the one that converts strings to obj...
 	- maybe I can solve that by just passing master_obj_lst and checking to see if str = the name of a member of master_obj_lst
 	- or Someday: Eliminate eval using class-based-dict; link: https://stackoverflow.com/questions/1176136/convert-string-to-python-class-object
+someday: do we really need to declare objs in wrapper??
+	- can I just load master_obj_lst from the pickle and pull from it selectively?
+	- the only thing I really need to use all the time out of master_obj_lst is stateful_dict and active_gs
+someday: ditto for start_me_up

 ##########################